hashicorp/consul/website/source/docs/internals/architecture.html.md

 slower as more machines are added.
 However, there is no limit to the number of clients, and they can easily scale into the thousands or tens of thousands.

-All the nodes that are in a datacenter participate in a [gossip protocol](/docs/internals/gossip.html).
+All the agents that are in a datacenter participate in a [gossip protocol](/docs/internals/gossip.html).
-This means there is a gossip pool that contains all the nodes for a given datacenter.
+This means there is a gossip pool that contains all the agents for a given datacenter.
 This serves a few purposes: first, there is no need to configure clients with the addresses of servers;
 discovery is done automatically.
-Second, the work of detecting node failures is not placed on the servers but is distributed.
+Second, the work of detecting agent failures is not placed on the servers but is distributed.
 This makes failure detection much more scalable than naive heartbeating schemes.
+It also provides failure detection for the nodes; if the agent is not reachable, than the node may have experienced a failure.
 Thirdly, it is used as a messaging layer to notify when important events such as leader election take place.

 The servers in each datacenter are all part of a single Raft peer set.
 This means that